-In the Post Process window that pops up, select Personal Posts for your Source.
-If you have more than one post processor saved locally, click the Post Processor dropdown menu and select “Bantam Tools / bantam tools,” enter the rest of the information as needed.
+In the Post Process window that pops up, click the three dots next to Post if you don't have a post-processor selected.
+If you have more than one post processor saved locally, select “Bantam Tools / bantam tools,” and enter the rest of the information as needed.

 You’ll also notice there are other pieces of information you can fill out.

-- Program Number is a number that will show up in the file so you can tell which order the file is supposed to be cut, just by looking at the contents of the file.
+- Name/Number is a program number that will show up in the file so you can tell which order the file is supposed to be cut, just by looking at the contents of the file.

-- For Units, be sure that “Document Unit” is selected.
+- For Document Unit, be sure that “Document Unit” is selected.

 - Uncheck “Open NC file in editor” unless you want to make manual changes to the G-code.